Universality classes of thermalization for mesoscopic Floquet systems: The effective Hamiltonian

 In Sec.~\ref{sec:theory} we use the concept of an effective Hamiltonian $H_\mathrm{eff}$.
 This is a concept that is helpful in discussions of Floquet prethermalization and thermalization, but in later sections we use $H_0$ as a sufficient definition of energy.
 Here we want to clarify the difference between $H_\mathrm{eff}$ and an approximation to it, like $H_0$.

 A good $H_\mathrm{eff}$ is one that captures the processes that do not result in resonant transitions across Floquet zones, e.g., interzone transitions that are mediated by virtual transitions to other Floquet zones.
 A nearly optimal $H_\mathrm{eff}$ therefore approximates the dynamics of the system on timescales shorter than $\Gamma^{-1}$, the long timescale on which quanta of energy $\sim \omega$ are resonantly exchanged with the drive.
 For nearly optimal $H_\mathrm{eff}$ and large enough $\omega$, $H_\mathrm{eff} \mod \omega$ will be approximately conserved for all times, up to a precision $\Gamma$ (Fig.~\ref{fig:ladder}).
+For our considerations, we can think of $H_\mathrm{eff}$ as being ``obtained" perturbatively until the series stops improving the approximation $e^{-iH_\mathrm{eff}T} \approx U_F$, although we do not actually need to have a strict definition of $H_\mathrm{eff}$ or a method for constructing it.
+The perturbative series is in the small parameter $(J/\omega)$, where $J$ is a microscopic energy scale and it goes up to order $n\sim O(\omega/J)$.
+When $\omega/J \sim N$, there are terms with support on $O(N)$ qubits, but those terms are suppressed by coefficients that are $\sim [1/O(N)]^{O(N)}$.
+Due to this extreme suppression, as we scale $\omega$ up faster with $N$, the effective Hamiltonian gets \textit{more} local, not less local, in the sense that all terms but $H_0$ go to zero in the limit of large $N$ due to their coefficients vanishing.

-For our purposes, it is not important to be able to construct a nearly optimal $H_\mathrm{eff}$ in practice, because using $H_0$ as a notion of energy in the system is sufficient due to the large overlap between $H_0$ and $H_\mathrm{eff}$. $H_0$ is approximately conserved on timescales shorter than $\Gamma^{-1}$, too, but the precision of that approximate conservation law is not good enough for $H_0$ to describe the full dynamics of the system on long timescales, because it does not capture the perturbative processes mediated by virtual transitions to other Floquet zones.
+Thus, for our purposes, using $H_0$ as a notion of energy in the system is sufficient due to the large overlap between $H_0$ and $H_\mathrm{eff}$. $H_0$ is approximately conserved on timescales shorter than $\Gamma^{-1}$, too, but the precision of that approximate conservation law is not good enough for $H_0$ to describe the full dynamics of the system on long timescales, because it does not capture the perturbative processes mediated by virtual transitions to other Floquet zones.
 Importantly, this means that the widths of the peaks of the distribution of $H_0$ in eigenstates of $U_F$ will not be $\sim\Gamma$, but will be substantially broader due to intrazone dynamics that are captured by $H_\mathrm{eff}$ but not by $H_0$.
 More specifically, due to the correction $H_\mathrm{eff} - H_0 = \frac {1}{\omega} H_1 + ...$, we expect an additional broadening of the energy peaks (in energy $H_0$) of $\sim \frac{\sqrt{N}}{\omega}$.